AspiringPianist/Anubhav.ai/README.md

 ### Running the Chatbot

-1. Run the Flask application using `app.py`.
+1. After installing dependencies with `pip install -r requirements.txt `, Run the Flask application using `app.py` or run `flask --app app run` in the terminal.
 2. Open a web browser and navigate to `http://127.0.0.1:5000` to access the chatbot interface.

 ### Interacting with the Chatbot